-8 2013 / Started Pangaea Activity in Cambodia 7
+8 2013 / Started Pangaea Activity in Cambodia

+8

+9

+7

-10 2017 / Started Pangaea Activity at the University of Tokyo
+1 00 2017 / Started Pangaea Activity at the University of Tokyo

+Awarded The Japan Foundation Prizes for Global Citizenship

+(12)

-(2) 2019 / Awarded The Japan Foundation Prizes Global Citizenship
+2019 / Awarded The Japan Foundation Prizes for Global Citizenship

 PANGAEA Projects

 1. Activity

 There had been Pangaea Activities at 5er Haus (Public Youth Center) in Wien, Austria since 2006.
 Our first trial of Webcam between three countries of Japan, Korea and Austria, was held there.

-GEORGIA

-Pangaea was invited to "The 4th

-Annual Conference of Educational

-we started Pangaea Activities at a public school from 2018.

-Technologies" from Georgian Ministry

-of Education in December, 2017, and

-KAZAKHSTAN There were participants in KISSY

-from Kazakhstan in 2018.
+KAZAKHSTAN There were participants in KISSY from Kazakhstan in 2018.
+We are planning to start Pangaea in the coming year.
+GEORGIA from Bhutan in 2018.
 We are planning to start Pangaea in the coming year.